When AWGN-based Denoiser Meets Real Noises: Introduction

 \item We propose a new flexible deep denoising model (trained with AWGN and RVIN) for both blind and non-blind image denoising.
-We also demonstrate that such fully convolutional models trained on spatial-invariant noises can handle {\em spatial-variant noises}. \item We adapt the AWGN-RVIN-trained deep denoiser to real noises by applying a novel strategy based on Pixel-shuffle Down-sampling (PD). {\em Spatially-correlated noises} are broken down to pixel-wise independent noises by the pixel-shuffle operation. \item The proposed method achieves state-of-the-art performance on DND benchmark and other real noisy images.
-We also show that with the proposed PD strategy, the performance of other existing denoising models can be boosted. \end{itemize}
+We also demonstrate that such fully convolutional models trained on spatially-invariant noises can handle {\em spatially-variant noises}. \item We adapt the AWGN-RVIN-trained deep denoiser to real noises by applying a novel strategy called Pixel-shuffle Down-sampling (PD). {\em Spatially-correlated noises} are broken down to {\em pixel-wise independent noises}.
+We examine and overcome the proposed domain gap to boost real denoising performance. \item The proposed method achieves state-of-the-art performance on DND benchmark and other real noisy RGB images among models trained only with synthetic noises.
+Note that our model does not use any images or prior meta-data from real noise datasets.
+We also show that with the proposed PD strategy, the performance of some other existing denoising models can also be boosted. \end{itemize}